carlomt/dicom_tools/README.md

 on debian it is necessary to install also scikit-image and some other packages with apt:

-`apt install python-skimage python-scipy python-matplotlib`
+`apt install python-numpy python-skimage python-sklearn python-scipy python-matplotlib`

 it could be necessary to upgrade pip before to install the package, as it could not find some dependencies: